Let’s face it: poison is one of the cheapest ways get rid of a rodent in your home.

 Rodents are not always easily convinced to ingest poison.
 Rodents are scavengers, and generally "taste" their food to see if suitable to eat.
 Poisons with any funny odors or strange flavors have a high probability of being discarded by the rodent.
 Say the rodent does decide that the poisoned food source is suitable to eat.
 Keep in mind that rodents store their food for later use, especially in colder seasons.
 You may have to wait some time before the proper dosage is ingested by the rodents.

 To review, poisons require bait, and baiting can invite more animals to your home.
 Rodents may not take the bait at all.
 Or, if they do, rodents may not ingest it immediately.
 If the rodent does ingest the poison, it may seek refuge in a difficult area to reach in your home.
 Removal can be costly and require repairs after the extraction.

 What if the rodent ingests the poison and does not die?
 Some rodents will develop a sort of tolerance for certain poisons.
 Breeding will produce a new generation of adapted pests.
 Adapted pests would mean a need for stronger poisons, more dangerous mixes, and new terrifying results.
 This would greatly increase the possibility of harming a loved one and allowing a stronger breed of rodent to succeed.
 Your problem would only become worse.

-In learning more about the horrendous effects of poisons and how they cause such agony before death, you are urged to seek alternatives.
-Whether your concerns lay in finding more humane ways of dealing with such creatures, or if you simply care about your family and own current state, there are other ways to solve the situation without imparting harm to anyone, and with lasting effects.
+In learning more about the horrendous effects of poisons and how they cause such agony before death, you are urged to seek alternative solutions.
+Whether your concerns lay in finding more humane ways of dealing with such animals, or if you simply care about your family and own current state, there are other ways to solve the situation without imparting harm to anyone, and with lasting effects.